theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 Domain Entities
 * Evil Basket: This entity is a container that holds a collection of schemes added from a Helper or Villain to be Checked-out.
-* Schemes: This is a entity that represents a plan of malicious purpose, it includes the name of the villain, the scheme's name and funding goal.
+* Schemes: This is an entity that represents a plan of malicious purpose, it includes the name of the villain, the scheme's name and funding goal.
 * Evil Cupboard: This entity is a storage location for all the schemes in the system as well as user displays such as the search bar, dashboard per role of user, cart(Evil Basket), and profile.
 * Manager: This is a type of user with access who reviews submitted schemes, manages Evil Baskets, and has full access to the Evil Cupboard.
-* Villiain: This is a type of user who can submit schemes to be funded and have custom profile components such as a main profile and description alongisde achievements.
+* Villain: This is a type of user who can submit schemes to be funded and have custom profile components such as a main profile and description alongside achievements.
 * Helper: This is a type of user who can search schemes and check them out in the Evil Basket who has a basic profile.
 * Server: This entity is the backend system that stores information about users, schemes, Evil Baskets, and other aspects of the system.
 * File: This entity is the files on the server that store the data used by the system.